ramit21/machine-learning-python/README.md

 Pickle library is used to serialize a tried and tested model (which can then be saved as a binary file) for later use.

+sklearn.metrics provides confusion_matrix and classification_report to evaluate the model.

+sklearn.datasets provides sample data sets to try various analysis and ML algorithms.

+MatplotLib and Seaborn (built on top of Matplotlib) are used for plotting various graphsfor analyzing the data.

 ### References